 Due to these demanding requirements, the technique until recently almost exclusively relied on the high-quality X-ray beams that are available at synchrotron radiation sources.
 In practice it is often difficult and time-consuming to get access to such large-scale facilities.
 It is therefore highly desirable and sometimes even required to perform pre-screening on candidate samples in the research laboratory ahead of time.

-Malvern Panalytical solutions for PDF analysis in the lab
+Malvern Panalytical solutions for pair distribution function (PDF) analysis in the lab

 - Silver or molybdenum X-ray tube

 - Incident beam focusing mirrors or a slit collimation system

 - Hybrid pixel detector (GaliPIX3D), line detector (X’Celerator)